harding/old-docs-history-bitcoin.org/en/developer-guide.md

 simply assumes that the lower it makes the target threshold, the more hash attempts, on average, will need to be tried.

-Each block can set its own target, but new blocks will only be added to the block chain if their target is at least as challenging as a **difficulty** value expected by the peer-to-peer network.
+New blocks will only be added to the block chain if their hash is at least as challenging as a **difficulty** value expected by the peer-to-peer network.
 Every 2,016 blocks, the network uses timestamps stored in each block header to calculate the number of seconds elapsed between generation of the first and last of those last 2,016 blocks.
 The ideal value is 1,209,600 seconds (two weeks).

 * If it took fewer than two weeks to generate the 2,016 blocks, the expected difficulty value is increased proportionally (by as much